yuzd610/Nonequilbrium-physics-of-generative-diffusion-models/README.md

 ### Ensemble Statistics
 - The scripts (`Eforward.py`) and (`Ebackward.py`) can be run directly.
 - (`Eforward.py`) generates ensemble statistics for the forward process, while (`Ebackward.py`) generates ensemble statistics for the backward process.
+- The code only works for two Gaussian mixtures with equal weights and symmetric means about the origin.

 #### The files (`Eforward.py`) and (`Ebackward.py`) include the following input arguments:
 - `n` represents the number of Monte Carlo samples.